 The resolution of the geometric approximation can be controlled.
 The decimation algorithm strives to place the polygons in a coarse grid.
-In the proceeding images, the left image is the full resolution; the middle image is decimation on a 50^3 grid, and the right image is decimation on a 10^3 grid.
+In the proceeding images, the left image is the full resolution; the middle image is decimation on a $50^3$ grid, and the right image is decimation on a $10^3$ grid.

-The 3D rendering parameters are located in the settings dialog box which is accessed in the menu from Edit \rightarrow Settings (ParaView \rightarrow Preferences on the Mac).
-The basic rendering options in the dialog are in the Render View \rightarrow General section.
+The 3D rendering parameters are located in the settings dialog box which is accessed in the menu from Edit $\rightarrow$ Settings (ParaView $\rightarrow$ Preferences on the Mac).
+The basic rendering options in the dialog are in the Render View $\rightarrow$ General section.

-These options have the following meanings.
+The options pertaining to rendering performance have the following meanings.